mihayounas/weshare-milestone5-code-institute/README.md

 ## Flowchart <a name="flow"></a>

- The Flowchart for Second Scoop was made in Lucidchart.
+ The Flowchart for WeShare was made in Lucidchart.
  ![lucidchart](/images//Screenshot%202023-01-30%20at%2004.40.28.png)
 The wireframe also made in Lucidchart
 ![lucidchart2](/images//mocks.png)